 All Are Welcome!

-We are a church for all God’s people.
-From our leadership, to our music, to our meetings and everything in between, we work hard to be a home for anyone in west Charlotte who puts their hope in Jesus.
+We are a church for all God’s people, and we welcome visitors and questions.
+From our leadership, to our music, to our meetings and everything in between, we work hard to be a home for anyone in west Charlotte who puts their hope in Jesus… and a welcome place for anyone who has questions about what that even means.
 Come and join us!

 Where Should I Park?